 - Questioning the proper administration of the test and calibration of equipment.

-At Logue Law Group, our team of skilled Washington PA criminal lawyers is dedicated to providing exceptional legal counsel and the strongest defense for your case.
+At Logue Law Group, we have a team of skilled Washington PA criminal lawyers dedicated to providing exceptional legal counsel and building a strong defense for your case.
 When you choose us, we will diligently work to discredit any evidence gathered against you, protecting your rights and advocating for the best possible outcome.

 To schedule a free initial consultation with one of our experienced Washington PA criminal lawyers, contact us online or call (844) PITT-DUI or 412-389-0805.
 We are here to help you navigate your legal challenges with confidence.